kstenerud/concise-text-encoding/cte-specification.md

 Invalid encodings must not be used, as they will likely cause problems or even API violations in certain languages.
 A parser must halt processing when invalid data is detected.

  * A CTE document must not contain the NUL (u+000) character, the BOM (u+feff) character, or any invalid characters.
- * All UTF-8 sequences must be complete (no partial characters, unpaired surrogates, etc).
+ * All UTF-8 sequences must be complete and valid (no partial characters, unpaired surrogates, etc).
- * Numeric values must be representable in their respective binary formats (integer, binary float, decimal float).
  * Times must be valid.
 For example: 2000.2.30, while technically encodable, is not allowed.
  * Containers must be properly terminated.
 Extra container endings (`}`, `]`, etc) are invalid.
  * All map keys must have corresponding values.
 A key with a missing value is invalid.
  * Map keys must not be container types, the `nil` type, or values the resolve to NaN (not-a-number).
  * Maps must not contain duplicate keys.
 This includes numeric keys of different types that resolve to the same value.
- * All UTF-8 sequences must evaluate to complete, valid characters.
- * Metadata keys beginning with `_` must not be used, except for those listed in this specifiction.
+ * Metadata map keys beginning with `_` must not be used, except for those listed in this specifiction.
- * Nested multiline comments are not allowed.
  * Upper case text is not allowed, except as described in section [Letter Case](#letter-case).
  * Whitespace must only occur as described in section [Whitespace](#whitespace).